Frequently Asked Questions

 Do you offer collection and delivery?

-We provide a full UK mainland collection and delivery service to business premises.
+We provide a UK mainland collection and delivery service to business premises.

 For Ireland, Northern Ireland and the Isle of Man, you will probably find it is cheaper to arrange your own delivery to us.
 Please contact us for a current price for courier service.